Chemistry Educator, Tutor & Author

 The Turkish edition complements the English, German, Slovenian and Japanese editions that are already conquering the globe.

 The next iteration of ’92′ is planned for Taiwanese.
 Fascinating.

-The Global Online Academy is an exciting new venture in virtual education.
-A consortium of schools, primarily in North America but expanding across the globe, are offering an increasingly diverse and enticing range of classes that can be used for credit at the bricks & mortar institutions.
+The Global Online Academy is an exciting, relatively new venture in virtual education.
+A consortium of schools, primarily in North America but expanding across the globe, are offering an increasingly diverse and enticing range of classes that can be used for credit at the institution of the student.

 In the summer of 2013 I taught An Introduction to Organic Chemistry in the GOA, which was an adaptation of my traditional, ‘bricks & mortar’, Intro to Organic class.
 In January of 2015 I will be teaching Organic Chemistry in Modern Life, a new course that focuses on the impact and application of modern organic molecules.

 Many students find chemistry a challenge.
 The often abstract ideas and concepts, coupled with some demanding math, can make any chemistry course a stressful one.
 Whether students are simply looking to improve a class grade or want to ace the AP exam or SAT subject test, individual mentoring and tutoring can help them to achieve their goals.